This post may contain affiliate links. Please read our disclosure policy.

 - Make sure the valve is on "sealing".
 Cook on high pressure for 10 minutes.

-- Once the countdown has finished, let the pressure naturally release for 15 minutes and then carefully quick release the rest of the pressure if you're in hurry.
+- Once the countdown has finished, let the pressure naturally release for 15 minutes and then quick release the rest of the pressure if you're in hurry.

 - Season with salt & pepper as needed (I add a fair bit of salt because this is a large quantity of pasta sauce).
 Stir in cream if using.
 Serve it up with your favorite pasta and freshly grated parmesan cheese.
 I like to portion out the rest and freeze it right away.